sanghvirajit/ML-Zoomcamp/10_CapstoneProject/README.md

 # Data Augmentation

 Since this is a small dataset, There wasn't enough examples to train the neural network.
-Also, data augmentation was useful in taclking the data imbalance issue in the data.
+Also, data augmentation was useful in tackling the data imbalance issue in the data.

 ![image](https://user-images.githubusercontent.com/69073063/145676256-030f9e84-3aed-446e-8c32-af0cdd66b2be.png)